ywang-robotics/ywang-robotics.github.io/_publications/2019-10-15-paper-huamnoids-number-2.md

 date: 2019-10-15
 venue: '2019 IEEE-RAS International Conference on  Humanoid Robots'
 paperurl: 'https://arxiv.org/abs/2001.08454'
-citation: 'Yuquan Wang AND Abderrahmane Kheddar.
-(2019). &quot;Impact-Friendly Robust Control Design with Task-Space Quadratic Optimization Number 1.&quot; <i>Robotics: Science and Systems XV</i>.
+citation: 'Wang, Yuquan and Tanguy, Arnaud and Gergondet,  Pierre and Kheddar,  Abderrahmane.
+(2019). &quot;Impact-aware humanoid robot motion generation with a quadratic optimization controller Number 2.&quot; <i> IEEE-RAS International Conference on Humanoid Robots</i>.
 1(3).'
 ---
 We extend the our RSS paper to the full-size humanoid robot HRP4.